SafaMessaoud/met_svgd_website/4-optimizations.md

 ```
 :::

-To inherit the convergence guarantees of Metropolis–Hastings (MH), MET-SVGD augments the SVGD state with a simple auxiliary random variable $r$ that can take one of two values, $−1$ or $1$.
+For reversibility of the sampling chain, MET-SVGD augments the SVGD state with a simple auxiliary random variable $r$ that can take one of two values, $−1$ or $1$.
 At each step $l$, $r^{l+1}$ is sampled at random and determines how the proposal is constructed.
 If the value is $1$, the SVGD transformation is applied in the usual forward direction; if it is $−1$, the inverse SVGD transformation is applied.
 This construction allows MET-SVGD to inherit MH convergence guarantees while still leveraging the efficiency of SVGD.